Workshops 2026

 Speakers: Rachel Johnstone, Nationwide Clinics Programme Lead, Dementia UK, and Heather Penwarden, Registered Mental Health Nurse, Cognitive Behaviour Therapist, and Chair of Dementia Friendly Honiton

-L. Co-production in health and social care
+L. Co-production in health and social care - Nothing about us without us

 Speaker: Jan Marriott, Gloucestershire Partnership Boards Co-Chair (with additional representatives to be confirmed)